Watch Your Step (Bobby Parker song): Influence

 The single was released in the UK, and had influence far beyond its modest commercial success.
-It was covered by various artists including Adam Faith, Manfred Mann, and the Spencer Davis Group.
+It was covered by various artists including Adam Faith, Manfred Mann, the Spencer Davis Group and Carlos Santana.
 In particular, its main riff served as the inspiration for several songs by the Beatles, most notably "I Feel Fine" and "Day Tripper".
 In The Beatles Anthology, John Lennon says, "'Watch Your Step' is one of my favourite records.
 The Beatles have used the lick in various forms.
 The Allman Brothers used the lick straight as it was."
 The Allman Brothers song he refers to is "One Way Out", originally written and recorded by Elmore James.

 Led Zeppelin also used the riff as the basis for their instrumental, "Moby Dick".
 Others, including the Yardbirds ("I’m Not Talking", 1965), Deep Purple ("Rat Bat Blue", 1973), Gamma Ray ("New World Order", 2001), and Mahjongg ("Tell the Police the Truth", 2008) were inspired by the riff.